 There is one element of design that has remained constant and long-lasting: natural materials and by default – neutral colours.
 If we look at the ancient designs that remain relevant in these modern times, we see that all of them share these features.
 So why are we always drawn to trends?
 That’s a larger answer for those in the field of psychology, but our simple response is that it’s fun!
-We humans are collaborative and creative beings who love to explore the arts and create interesting and beautiful things.
+We, humans, are collaborative and creative beings who love to explore the arts and create interesting and beautiful things.
 What better way than to add some personality and expression to your home?
 There is a special place for all that fun, but it isn’t in your foundational design.
-Start with the basics and build to create timeless design that is both elegant and timely – and also fun.
+Start with the basics and build to create a timeless design that is both elegant and timely – and also fun.

 There’s an Elephant in the Room and its Name is Budget

 You’re right if you think that timeless design comes with a higher initial investment.
 Using natural materials and clean lines requires a lot of design, engineering, and talent.
 Anyone can put together a piece with busy add-ons, but to create something that is simplified yet fully functional is difficult and valuable.
 Here’s the thing – if you pay for a piece that will last you 20 years through endless trends without the need to replace it, is it truly expensive?
 When we consider pieces for a space, we consider their longevity.
 How long will this piece be functional?